kheyer/Retrosynthesis-Prediction/README.md

     └───notebooks
             Data Generation.ipynb
             Prediction Evaluation.ipynb
+            Retrosynthesis Reaction Planning.ipynb

-The `notebooks` directory contains notebooks showing how to generate the SMILES augmented datasets (`Data Generation`) and how to evaluate model predictions (`Prediction Evaluation`).
+The `notebooks` directory contains notebooks showing how to generate the SMILES augmented datasets (`Data Generation`), how to evaluate model predictions (`Prediction Evaluation`), and how to use the model for iterative retrosynthesis reaction planning (`Retrosynthesis Reaction Planning`).

 The `model_details` directory contains additional details on implementing the sequence to sequence transformer model using OpenNMT. `model_convig.yml` is a basic configuration file to recreate the training process.
 The `README` file in the `model_details` directory contains instructions on preprocessing data, training the model using the config file and generating predictions.
 The `predictions.zip` file contains predictions used to generate the results above.

 ## What is Retrosynthesis?